paolo-giaccone/Datacenter-lab-CE-pub/LAB-K5/README.md

 ## K5.3 Failures (optional)

-12. While operating the detacenter, emulate failures with `sudo ip link set ethX down` (where `ethx` is a proper interface name).
+12. While operating the datacenter, emulate failures with `ip link set ethX down` (where `ethx` is a proper interface name).
 13. What happens at BGP level?
 Is there any impact on the AS paths?
 1. What happens on the traffic?
 Is there any impact on the connectivity between two servers?